Winipedia/pyrig/docs/builder-system.md

 ### Release Job

-Artifacts are downloaded and attached to the GitHub release:
+The release workflow downloads artifacts from the build workflow and attaches them to the GitHub release:

 ```yaml
 - name: Download Artifacts